blackducksoftware/hub/kubernetes/README.md

 2017-07-12 18:30:00,059 [job.engine-0] WARN  com.blackducksoftware.job.integration.handler.KbCacheUpdater - KB project update job will not be scheduled because a KB project, release, or vulnerability update job currently is scheduled or running.
 ```

-If your web app is working, but you can't see it from outside the cluster, check that your load balancer works:
+If your web app is working, but you can't see it from outside the cluster, check that your load balancer works, after finding its pod, like so:

 ```
-kubectl exec -t -i nginx-webapp-logstash-2564656559-6fbq8 -c nginx cat /var/log/nginx/nginx-access.log
+kubectl exec -t -i webserver-fj3882 cat /var/log/nginx/nginx-access.log
 ```

 You should see something like this (assuming you used chrome, curl, and so on to try to access the site).